MicrosoftDocs/quantum-docs/articles/user-guide/program-structure.md

 Notice in the example program, there are no `open` statements or calls with full namespaces.
 That is because the Q# development environment automatically loads two namespaces by default - `Microsoft.Quantum.Core` and `Microsoft.Quantum.Intrinsic` - which contain commonly used functions and operations.

-You can take advantage of the `Microsoft.Quantum.Measurement` namespace and use the `MResetZ` operation to optimize the code in the example program. `MResetZ` combines the measurement and reset operations into one step, as in the following:
+You can take advantage of the `Microsoft.Quantum.Measurement` namespace and use the `MResetZ` operation to optimize the code in the example program. `MResetZ` combines the measurement and reset operations into one step, as in the following example:

 ```qsharp